FadeReport

 FadeReport is a data tool, not a picks service.
 We do not tell you what to bet.
 We show you where the sharp money is going so you can make that decision yourself.
 Sharp money signals do not win every time.
 Even professional bettors lose.
 What they do is give you a more informed starting point than betting on who you think is the better team.

-Think of it as seeing the market the way a sportsbook does.
-Not just who the public likes, but where the real money is going.
+Think of it as seeing the market the way a sportsbook does — not just who the public likes, but where the real money is going.

 Data sourced from real sportsbook ticket and money splits.
 For informational purposes only.
 Nothing on FadeReport constitutes betting advice or a recommendation to place any wager.